pranav1601/MNIST-dataset-using-TensorFlow/README.md

 # MNIST-dataset-using-TensorFlow
-this jupyter notebook shows how train the famous MNIST dataset(digit recognition) using TensorFlow.
+this jupyter notebook shows how to train the famous MNIST dataset(digit recognition) using TensorFlow.